How can movement-based learning open new contexts for responsive technology?

 overview

-What were we asked to look at?
+What were we looking at?

-What were we asked to look at?
+What were we looking at?

 ASB GlassFloor is an interactive LED sports flooring system that responds to movement in real time.
 The brief was to explore how this technology could extend beyond sports and find meaningful applications in real-world contexts.
 We approached this by asking two questions: what does this technology enable? and where is that capability actually necessary?
 Working within a 3-week sprint, we relied on secondary research to explore different contexts